 high cholesterol or triglycerides, or if you are overweight;

 The hormones in this medicine can pass into breast milk and may harm a nursing baby.
 Beyaz may also slow breast milk production.
 Do not use Beyaz if you are breast feeding.

 Take Beyaz exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.
 Take your first pill on the first day of your period or on the first Sunday after your period begins.
 You may need to use back-up birth control, such as condoms with spermicide, when you first start using Beyaz.

 Take one pill every day, no more than 24 hours apart.
 When the pills run out, start a new pack the following day.
 You could get pregnant if you do not take one pill daily.

 You must take the pills in the right order for Beyaz to be effective in preventing pregnancy.
 Follow the arrows shown on each row of pills in your blister pack.
 The last few pills you will take contain only levomefolate and not the contraceptive (birth control) medicines.

 Use back-up birth control if you are sick with severe vomiting or diarrhea.

 You may have breakthrough bleeding, especially during the first 3 months.
 Tell your doctor if this bleeding continues or is very heavy.

-If you need surgery or medical tests or if you will be on bed rest, you may need to stop using Beyaz for a short time.
+If you need major surgery or will be on long-term bed rest, you may need to stop using this medicine for a short time.
 Any doctor or surgeon who treats you should know that you are using Beyaz.